henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 to do _real_ work with the language.

-Luckily, the last couple of weeks I've been working on a project in Elixir for [Billy][billy] (where I currently work) which has been a nice way to get some real Elixir experience and evaluate both the language, community and ecosystem.
+Luckily, the last couple of weeks I've been working on a project in Elixir for [Billy][billy], which has been a nice way to get some real Elixir experience and evaluate both the language, community and ecosystem.

 This _wont_ be a guide, tutorial or reference post.

-This post will be about _my_ experience getting set up with Elixir.
+This post will be about my experience getting set up with Elixir.
 Developing a project and a library, and getting everything ready for production in time for a deadline.

-I'll be assuming that you know Elixir and it's tooling at the "I've tried it out"-level.
+I'll be assuming that you know a bit about Elixir and it's tooling.

 ## Background